 Residents and fellows are not eligible to compete.

-All team members must be active national AMCP Student Pharmacist Members!
+All team members must be active (paid) national AMCP Student Pharmacist Members!
 Be sure everyone is signed up before the competition begins.
 More information and a sign-up link can be found here.

 Each team should designate a captain who will be responsible for ensuring that all competition deadlines are met.